vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 This is just a short additional demo, to showcase that you can have multimodal AI locally.
 This could be useful in letting an AI helping you organizing your photos, without the need to upload them somewhere, keep everything local.
 If you have a model that supports it, you can simply add a path to an image on your local machine to your prompt, Ollama will take care of passing it to the model.

+{: .note }
-> I recommend using a fully qualified path for the image.
+I recommend using a fully qualified path for the image.
 I often encountered issues when using a relative path.
 Ollama won't complain if the image is not found; it will simply generate something else, which can be quite frustrating.
 When you use this method, make sure to check for the output _Added image ..._ to confirm that it is actually using the image file.

 Let's analyze a funny cat picture: